-- The application was tested using the Profiler tool on IntelliJ IDEA 2024 (Ultimate Edition) to find potential memory leaks - One problem found was the initial VDMJ wrapper which would use the execute command instead of the interpreter, which would require reinitializing the entirety of VDMJ, which resulted in a slight memory leak and a massive write usage
+The application was tested using the Profiler tool provided by IntelliJ IDEA 2024 (Ultimate Edition) to find potential memory leaks and CPU intensive functions.

+One problem was found which was the initial versions of the VDMJ wrapper that was created.
+The initial version did not use interactive mode, which resulted in VDMJ reinitializing each time a command was executed, resulting in a slight memory leak and a massive memory write usage.

+3.4 Simulator Connector Plugin

-3.3.7 Creating Maven Package
+3.4.1 Creating Maven Package

+The XPC Java library is not published on a public Maven repository.
+There has been a pull request that was merged into the develop branch that provides Maven POMs [37].
+However, the maintainer of the project, at the time, did not have enough time to figure out the process of publishing the package to a Maven repository [38].

+Therefore, an alternative had to be found to implement the XPC library and there were a few attempts made, before remaking the build files and publishing the library onto GitHub's Maven repository.

-- XPC package is not published on a public Maven repository - There has been a pull request that was merged to the develop branch that provides Maven POMs [37].
-However, the maintainer for the project, at the time, did not have enough time to figure out the process of publishing the package to a Maven repository [38] - Therefore, had to find an alternative way to implement - Jitpack [39] - In theory, simple to publish a repository, all that is required is a GitHub repository and searching if one has already been created on JitPack or build and publish a specific version - However, due to the structure of the XPC repository, JitPack could not locate the build tools (Apache Maven in this case) as JitPack only searches on the root directory for the compatible build tools - Gradle gitRepository [40] - There was not a lot of documentation - Ambiguous on how to define directory for where the Java library is located in the Git repository - However, as XPC was only built with Maven, Gradle was not able to add the dependency as gitRepository() only works with Gradle builds [41] - Resorted to using a compiled Jar file and adding the dependency to Gradle - Not happy about that because it means maintaining it will be more difficult as it is not as simple as just changing the version number - Later, resorted to adding Gradle build files to XPC - Used automatic conversion from Maven to Gradle using gradle init command [42] - Had to add local dependencies due to how Gradle works differently - Had to fix previous structure of Maven POM as the grouping as not good
+The first tool found was Jitpack [39], which in theory makes it simple to publish to their own public Maven repository, as the requirements to publish the package was to input a desired GitHub repository and search if one has already been created on JitPack.
+If it has not been, JitPack will build and publish a desired version of the project.
+However, due to the structure of the XPC repository, JitPack was unable to locate the build tools (Apache Maven in this case) as JitPack only searches the root directory of the repository for the compatible build tools; XPC's build tools was in the Java/ directory.

+The next step was to look if Gradle was able to handle building and implementing libraries from a GitHub repository, to which there is the gitRepository function [40].
+It was a bit problematic trying to figure out how the gitRepository function worked as there is not a lot of documentation provided for it, and the documentation provided was ambiguous on how to define the directory where the Java library is located in the Git repository.
+However, as XPC was only built with Maven, Gradle was unable to add the dependency to the project as gitRepository only works with Gradle builds [41].

+Therefore, as a temporary solution, implementing the library was resorted to using the Jar files provided with XPC and adding the dependency to Gradle.
+But this caused future maintainability problems as updating the XPC library would require downloading the Jar file manually and replacing the previous version.
+It also results in other tools being unable to check if there is a new version of XPC available.

+This temporary solution was later fixed by creating a fork of XPC and implementing Gradle build files.
+As there already are Apache Maven build files for the Java library, the gradle init command could be used to automatically generate Gradle build files based on the Apache Maven build files [42].
+There was still some configuration required for the Gradle build files as the previous Apache Maven configuration was not properly implemented, resulting in fixing local dependencies and splitting up the library into their respective package groups.